ObeoNetwork/GraphicalServerProtocol/specification.md

 ### RequestLayersAction

-Sent from the client to the server in order to request diagram layers.
+Sent from the client to the server in order to request graphical layers.
 With `RequestModelAction` and `RequestToolsAction`, they are the firsts messages that are sent to the server.
 The response is a `SetLayersAction`.

 ```typescript
 class RequestLayersAction implements Action {